-However, it is to be noted there are few other expenses which are not be included in the calculation of operating expense as it is considered unrelated to a company’s core operations.
+However, it is to be noted there are few other expenses which are not be included in the calculation of OPEX as it is considered unrelated to a company’s core operations.
 This category of expenses include costs such as interest expense or other costs of borrowing, one-time settlement, accounting adjustments, taxes paid etc.

 For the calculation of Net Profit first, we will calculate the following values.